zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 3. Open the http://localhost:3000/ address in the browser.

-By editing the documentation source code of the library, we can see the changes on the local website.
+By editing the documentation source code of the library, we can observe the changes on the local website.

 Note: If the `sbt docs/previewWebsite` command fails, please clean the `target` directory for the documentation module and try again from step 1.

 ### Publishing Documentation

 To contribute to the documentation of an official library, one must make changes to the documentation source code of that library and then create a pull request to the respective repository.
-Upon merging that pull request, our goal is that the documentation for that library will be updated on the zio.dev website with the release of the next version of the library.
+Upon merging that pull request, the goal is to have the documentation for that library updated on the zio.dev website with the release of the next version of the library.

-To do this, the only thing that needs to be done from the library repository perspective is to publish the documentation to the npm registry.
-To do this, we have two options:
+To achieve this, the only thing that needs to be done from the library repository perspective is to publish the documentation to the npm registry.
+There are two options for this:

-1. Writing a manual CI job which reponsible for publishing the documentation package after each release of the library.
+1. Write a manual CI job responsible for publishing the documentation package after each release of the library.
-2. Use the ZIO SBT CI plugin to generate the CI jobs (including the job for publishing the documentation package) automatically.
+2. Use the ZIO SBT CI plugin to generate the CI jobs automatically, including the job for publishing the documentation package.

 #### Manual CI Job

-By adding the following CI job to the `.github/workflows/<wokflow-name>.yaml` file, we can utilize the `sbt docs/publishToNpm` command that is provided by the ZIO SBT Website plugin to publish the documentation package to the npm registry:
+By adding the following CI job to the `.github/workflows/<workflow-name>.yaml` file, we can utilize the `sbt docs/publishToNpm` command provided by the ZIO SBT Website plugin to publish the documentation package to the npm registry:

 ```yaml
 release-docs: